aapoalas/denonomicon/static/contents/callbacks.md

 one and when the ref count reaches zero, the callback no longer keeps Deno from exiting.

-**Note that currently, ref'ing a callback will cause Deno to spin the event loop at 100% CPU!
-Before the bug is fixed, it's better to avoid ref'ing callbacks and instead use eg. a `setInterval`!**
+Note that until Deno version 1.26.2, ref'ing a callback would cause Deno to spin the event loop at 100% CPU.
+If you need to use FFI callbacks on an older Deno version, it's better to avoid ref'ing callbacks and instead use eg. a `setInterval` to keep the process alive.
+Also note that the interval you set determines how often your callbacks are checked for incoming thread safe calls.
+If you set the interval very high, eg. 1000 milliseconds, then your thread safe calls will also have to wait up to that amount of time before they get called on the main thread.